openai/baselines/docs/common/distributions.rst

 - ``MultiCategoricalProbabilityDistribution`` -> MultiDiscrete
 - ``BernoulliProbabilityDistribution`` -> MultiBinary

-The policy networks output parameters for the distributions (named `flat` in the methods) Action are then sampled from those distributions.
+The policy networks output parameters for the distributions (named `flat` in the methods).
+Actions are then sampled from those distributions.

 For instance, in the case of discrete actions.
 The policy network outputs probability of taking each action.
 The ``CategoricalProbabilityDistribution`` allows to sample from it,